ScaDS/CoLIBRi/database/README.md

-# Database Microservice
+# CoLIBRi Database

-This directory contains the containerized code for the REST-based database application microservice.
+This directory contains the code for the database application microservice to persist and access the preprocessed data for the technical drawings.
-The application is based on the Spring Boot Framework.
+It runs an application based on the Spring Boot Framework for REST resources, operating on a PostgreSQL database.

 ## Project Tools